Driving the Growth of North Carolina's Tech Industry

 Founded in 1993, the North Carolina Technology Association (NCTA) is a 501 (c) (6) not-for-profit association focused on advancing the state's tech industry.
 NCTA has 750+ member companies, organizations and institutions representing more than 150,000 North Carolina based employees.

 Executive Engagement: Connecting Technology Providers, Consumers and Stakeholders

 NCTA brings together executives around the business of technology for peer interaction, educational programming, information share, relationship building and networking.
 We host a lineup of executive-level programming from large events to small peer meetings across the state.
 Members help drive the content of our programming and can participate as an attendee, speaker, exhibitor and sponsor based on interest.

 NCTA supports the development of world-class, well-educated students and workers to make NC a hub for globally competitive companies.
-We provide content rich business and technology programming for employees of our member organizations.
+We provide content-rich business and technology programming for all employees of our member organizations.
 Members have access to workforce and talent related discussions, information and resources.
 NCTA impacts K-20 education through initiatives to promote and enhance the state's technology and educational opportunities.
 We also support and encourage member participation in programs to attract more students into the Science, Technology, Engineering and Math (STEM) curricula.

 NCTA helps members grow regionally and compete globally in a number of ways: